-At UNC Executive Development, Sreedhari is a faculty member for the Department of Veteran’s Affairs Senior Executive Strategic Leadership Program, IBM India Leadership Program, 2U Operations Senior Leadership Program, ExxonMobil, SunBelt Leadership program, the CommScope Emerging Leader Program, and the Women in Business Program.
+Her work can be broadly defined as “business and society” with a focus on decision-making in an organizational and individual behavioral context.
+Her work broadens and deepens the exploration of how, why, when and where social inequality, organizations, and institutions.
+At UNC Executive Development, Sreedhari is a faculty member for the Department of Veteran’s Affairs Senior Executive Strategic Leadership Program, IBM India Leadership Program, 2U Operations Senior Leadership Program, ExxonMobil, SunBelt Leadership program, the CommScope Emerging Leader Program, and the Women in Business Program.interact.

 Sreedhari’s work has been published in academic outlets such as the Academy of Management Journal, Journal of Applied Psychology, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, Administrative Science Quarterly, and received extensive media coverage from journals such as the Harvard Business Review, The Wall Street Journal, Forbes, The Boston Globe, NineMSN, The Irish Times, The Financial Times, The Toronto Star, The Indian Express, The Motley Fool, The Huffington Post, The Economic Times, The Nation, The Christian Science Monitor, and Outlook Business, to name a few.

 Mary Farley Ames Lee Fellow and Associate Professor of Organizational Behavior